Why Charleston Contractors Are Adopting the '5-Minute Rule' for Customer Responses

 Myth 2: "AI is too expensive for small contractors"

 But more importantly, look at the return on investment.
-If capturing and converting just two additional jobs per month (from leads you're currently missing) generates $6,000 in revenue, your AI assistant paid for itself 12 times over.
+Capturing and converting even a couple of additional jobs per month—from leads you're currently missing—can generate more than enough revenue to cover the cost of the system many times over.

-One Charleston electrician we work with put it this way: "For the cost of my monthly insurance payment, I have someone answering my phones 24/7, never takes a sick day, never asks for a raise, and books more appointments than my old answering service ever did."
+Framed another way: for roughly the cost of a monthly insurance payment, you get something answering your phones around the clock that never takes a sick day, never asks for a raise, and can book more appointments than a traditional answering service.

 Myth 3: "Setting this up would take forever"